amandaclarck/API-Test/README.md

         - `Accept: application/json`
         - Set http request to `POST`
         - Set body as `raw`
+        - Add to request body one of the following payloads below:

           ## Most accessed questions of the year:

             You just have to feel the year field: